microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 Hitting CTRL+F4 will close the selected Tab (assuming it is closable).

 ### Keyboard guidance for App Developers
-The above sections outline built-in keyboarding behavior provided by the TabControl.
+The above sections outline built-in keyboarding behavior provided by the TabView.
 However, there are certain expected keyboard shortcuts that you will be responsible for implementing.
 * If your app does not already handle the CTRL+T shortcut, consider using it to open a new tab.
 * If your app does not already handle the CTRL+W shortcut, consider using it to close the selected tab.
 * Consider maintaining a list of recently closed Tabs.
 If the user presses CTRL+SHIFT+T, they expect recently closed tabs to be reopened.